Structured Notes: The Double-Edged Sword of Investing- Unveiling the Pros and Cons You Need to Know.

 How To Invest in Structured Products

 Structured Products have historically been inaccessible to everyday investors like you and me.
 But over the years, it’s become increasingly common for big-name retail brokers like Fidelity and Charles Schwab to offer these products to their clients.

 Yieldstreet is a popular marketplace for alternative assets and structured products.
 However, most of Yieldstreet’s products are only open to accredited investors, those making more than $200,000 per year.

 Structured notes can be a tempting investment opportunity.
 However, as the saying goes, ‘If it’s too good to be true, it probably is.’

 If used correctly, structured notes can benefit an investor’s portfolio by adding diversification, hedging your portfolio, or aligning your portfolio to a particular market or economic view.

 The problem is that many individuals don’t read the fine print (I mean, really would you?) and get trapped by high teaser rates and juicy above-market returns.

 Structured notes can be complicated.
 You must understand the factors that can impact your returns; otherwise, you could lose some or all of your principal.

-So before you jump headfirst into a structured product, you should ensure the note aligns with your investment objectives and perform thorough due diligence before investing.
+So before you jump headfirst into a structured product, you should ensure the product aligns with your investment objectives and perform thorough due diligence before investing.